 - ⅛ cup white vinegar

-- ⅛ cup corn oil you can also use canola or sunflower
+- ⅛ cup corn oil you can also use olive oil, canola oil or sunflower oil

 - Salt and pepper to taste